RobertKozak/MonoMobile.Views/README.markdown

 	[Range]			- creates a UISlider
-	[String]		- creates a cell to display a readonly string [Time]			- creates a cell to edit time via popup
+	[String]		- creates a cell to display a readonly string [Time]			- creates a cell to edit time via popup [List]			- Takes an IEnumerable or Enum types and renders as List in single select or multiselect mode.
+Many options.

 Modifier Attributes:
 --------------------